minademian/minademian.com-v2/DEPLOYING.md

 # Deployment Guide

-This guide covers all deployment scenarios for the minademian.com website, including production releases, sandbox previews, and the automated release system.
+This guide covers all deployment scenarios for the minademian.com website, including production releases, sandbox previews, and the sophisticated automated CI/CD pipeline with recent optimizations.

 ## Deployment Targets